 Day 1: Take an easy drive to Green Head situated on the Indian Ocean Drive.
-Take beach walk, swim or explore Three Bays Walkway which includes Dynamite, South and Anchorage Bays.
-The walkway has been designed to let people immerse themselves in the landscape, experience its natural beauty and learn about the Aboriginal and Australian history.
+Take a beach walk, swim or explore the Three Bays Walkway which includes Dynamite, South and Anchorage Bays.
+The walkway has been designed to let people immerse themselves in the landscape, experience its natural beauty and learn about Aboriginal and Australian history.
 There is a lot to explore here including an endangered sea lion colony.
 Jump on a charter tour and spy them ducking and diving beneath the boat.
-For a bit of adventure you could camp at Milligan Island.
-Between Green Head and Leeman, Milligan Island offers nature based short-term camping for up to 48 hours.
-Perfect for the self contained camper, this site is close to a secluded beach, and is the perfect spot to watch the sunset.
+For a bit of adventure, you could camp at Milligan Island.
+Between Green Head and Leeman, Milligan Island offers nature-based short-term camping for up to 48 hours.
+Perfect for the self-contained camper, this site is close to a secluded beach, and is the perfect spot to watch the sunset.

 Day 2: Head east to Coorow – a charming inland farming town.
 Immerse yourself in the early history of the area by following walk trails to Coorow Farm.
 During wildflower season, enjoy the display of pink fairy orchids, everlastings and many others.
 Stop in Carnamah to indulge in the extensive bird life of the area.
 Over 180 species can be spotted by the dedicated twitcher.
 Or drive out to the Macpherson Homestead.
 One of the many interpretive panels and accompanying sculptures that make up the Wildflower Way can be found here.
 It would be a delightful stop for a picnic or afternoon tea.